hyling/kean.github.io/_posts/2018-06-06-resumable-downloads.markdown

 [`URLSessionDownloadTask`](https://developer.apple.com/documentation/foundation/urlsessiondownloadtask) handles all the intricacies of HTTP range requests for you.
 Let's quickly go through how to use `URLSessionDownloadTasks`.

-> `URLSession` has two ways to use session tasks (`URLSessionTask`) - the convenience closure-based way, and the delegate-based way.
-I'm going to be focusing on the latter.
+> `URLSession` has two ways of using session tasks (`URLSessionTask`) - the convenience closure-based way, and the delegate-based way.
+I'm going to focus on the latter.

-Unlike other `URLSessionTask` subclasses there are two ways two create a download task - either with a `URL` (or `URLRequest`) or with a resumable data.
+Unlike other `URLSessionTask` subclasses there are two ways to create a download task - either with a `URL` (or `URLRequest`) or with a resumable data.

 ```swift
 let urlSession: URLSession